Animals & Society Institute: Society & Animals

 Society & Animals: Journal of Human-Animal Studies is a peer reviewed bi-monthly journal co-published by Brill with sponsorship from the ASI.
-It has been publishing since 1993, and its founding and current editor is Kenneth Shapiro.
-The journal is in its 26th year and currently publishes 6 issues per volume.
-In 2017, S&A received 81,000 full text downloads.
+It has been publishing since 1993, and its founding editor is Kenneth Shapiro.
+It is currently edited by Susan McHugh, with managing editors Robert McKay (humanities), Robert Mitchell (quantitative natural and social science), Zoei Sutton (qualitative social science), and Drew Winter ("political animals").
+Ralph Acampora, Sally Borrell, Pete Porter, Michelle Szydlowski, and Corey Wrenn are review editors.

-Special sections that have appeared in Society & Animals include Animal Theory and Political Animal.
 Special issues that the journal has published include: